kwizl/stay-in-touch/README.md

 # Scaffold for social media app with Ruby on Rails

 > This project consists of a basic Social Media App.
 The features of the project include signing up as a user and sending friend request to other users.
 The other users can accept or reject the friend request.
-On the timeline page, only the posts belonging to the signed in user and his/her firends can be viewed.
+On the timeline page, only the posts belonging to the signed in user and his/her friends can be viewed.

 ## Built With